GabrielSCamba/ELT_Pipeline_With_Azure/README.md

 ### 2. Create Azure Resources
 Inside Microsoft Azure, the necessary resources were created within a Resource Group.
-This Resource Group served as a container for all services used in the project.By grouping the resources together, it was easier to manage access, monitor costs, and keep the environment organized.
+This Resource Group served as a container for all services used in the project.
+By grouping the resources together, it was easier to manage access, monitor costs, and keep the environment organized.

 <p align="center">
   <img src="docs/resource-group.png" alt="Resource Group" width="600"/><br>